gadlakha/USC-Course-Notes/CSCI 572 Information Retrival/mid-term summary.md

 ## Term-Document Incidence Matrix
  * it is a sparse matrix where rows represent terms and columns represent documents
  * are Naturally Sparse
-## Terms in the inverted file index may be refined:
+## Terms in the inverted file index may be refined by(common ways to token normalization):
  * Case folding: converting all uppercase letters to lower case
  * Stemming: reducing words to their morphological roots
  * Stop words: removing words that are so common they provide no information

+## Inverted index systems
+  * dictionary: index term + #docs
+  * posting list: j-th document, frequencey of term
+## Advantage of adding position on inverted index
+  * It can be used for phrase queries as one word must exist next to another word in the document to match the phrase.
-## Skip pointers--- speed up the computation of search result
+## Skip pointers --- speed up the computation of search result
  * To speed up the merging of postings we use the technique of Skip Pointers
  * Skip pointers are added at indexing time; they are shortcuts, and they only help for AND queries and they are useful when the corpus is relatively static
  * A simple heuristic for placing skips, is that for a postings list of length P, use sqrt{P} evenly-spaced skip pointers.
-## Inverted index systems
- * dictionary: index term + #docs
- * posting list: j-th document, frequencey of term
-## advantage of adding position on inverted index
- It can be used for phrase queries as one word must exist next to another word in the document to match the phrase.

 ## Phrase Query --- speed up the computation of search result
  * Bi-word indexes (also called 2-grams or 2 shingles):
    1. define: A bi-word (or a 2-gram) is a consecutive pair of terms in some text